 - Joan Matabosch, Artistic Director, Teatro Real de Madrid

 - Sophie de Lint, Artistic Director, Zurich Opera and Director designate of Dutch National Opera

-- Fortunato Ortombina, Superintendent and Artistic Director, Teatro La Fenice, Venice
+- Fortunato Ortombina, Intendant and Artistic Director, Teatro La Fenice, Venice

 - Pål Christian Moe, Casting Consultant for Glyndebourne and Bayerische Staatsoper Munich

 - Maria Mot, Associate Director, Vocal & Opera, Intermusica

 Acting as the competition’s honorary president is Dame Janet Baker, whose own early career was fostered by Glyndebourne.
 As well as presenting the prizes, she will adjudicate at the live final.

 The Glyndebourne Opera Cup is supported through investment from Glyndebourne’s New Generation Programme which invests significantly in developing new audiences and artists of the future.